Projection image-to-image translation in hybrid X-ray/MR imaging: Abstract

 \section{Abstract}

-The potential benefit of hybrid X-ray and MR imaging in the interventional environment is enormous.
-However, a vast amount of existing image enhancement methods requires the image information to be present in the same domain.
+The potential benefit of hybrid X-ray and MR imaging in the interventional environment is large due to the combination of fast imaging with high contrast variety.
+However, a vast amount of existing image enhancement methods requires the image information of both modalities to be present in the same domain.
 To unlock this potential, we present a solution to image-to-image translation from MR projections to corresponding X-ray projection images.
 The approach is based on a state-of-the-art image generator network that is modified to fit the specific application.
-Furthermore, we propose the inclusion of a gradient map to the perceptual loss to emphasize high frequency details.
-The proposed approach is capable of creating X-ray projection images with natural appearance.
+Furthermore, we propose the inclusion of a gradient map in the loss function to allow the network to emphasize high-frequency details in image generation.
+Our approach is capable of creating X-ray projection images with natural appearance.
 Additionally, our extensions show clear improvement compared to the baseline method.